IgniteUI/igniteui-docfx/en/components/grids_templates/row_drag.md

 <div class="divider--half"></div>

-The following sample demonstrates row reordering in the grid.
+The following sample demonstrates how to configure row reordering in the grid.
 Holding onto the drag icon will allow you to move a row anywhere in the grid.
 <div class="sample-container loading" style="height:560px">
     <iframe id="grid-row-reorder" src='{environment:demosBaseUrl}/grid/grid-row-reorder' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>